 The following steps need to be followed to build your own VPS server out of a dedicated server:

 Check if your physical server is capable of meeting the hardware requirements of the hypervisor.
 A hypervisor is an operating system, which manages virtual servers and requires explicit hardware to install.

 Save your data or appliance configuration, running on the current physical server.

 Install the hypervisor by inserting the disc in the reader.

-Boot the hypervisor console and refer to the user manual for creating VM (Virtual Machine).
-You can customize and scale-up/down the RAM, CPU power, storage, and memory to meet your business requirement.
+Boot the hypervisor console and refer to the user manual for creating a VM (Virtual Machine).
+You can customize and scale up/down the RAM, CPU power, storage, and memory to meet your business requirement.

 Repeat the entire process for all the appliances required to be installed in the virtual server.